Dual (grammatical number): Slavic languages

+The difference was graphic, not in pronunciation.

 Slovene

-Along with the Sorbian languages, Chakavian Croatian, and the extinct Old Church Slavonic, Slovene uses the dual.
+Along with the Sorbian languages, Chakavian, some Kajkavian dialects, and the extinct Old Church Slavonic, Slovene uses the dual.
 Although popular sources claim that Slovene has "preserved full grammatical use of the dual," Standard Slovene (and, to varying degrees, Slovene dialects) show significant reduction of the dual number system when compared with Common Slavic.
 In general, dual forms have a tendency to be replaced by plural forms.
 This tendency is stronger in oblique cases than in the nominative/accusative: in standard Slovene, genitive and locative forms have merged with the plural, and in many dialects, pluralization has extended to dative/instrumental forms.
 Dual inflection is better preserved in masculine forms than in feminine forms.
 Natural pairs are usually expressed with the plural in Slovene, not with the dual: e.g. roke "hands", ušesa ears.
 The dual forms of such nouns can be used, in conjunction with the quantifiers dva "two" or oba "both", to emphasize the number: e.g. Imam samo dve roki "I only have two hands".
 The words for "parents" and "twins" show variation in colloquial Slovene between plural (starši, dvojčki) and dual (starša, dvojčka).
 Standard Slovene has replaced the nominative dual pronouns of Common Slavic (vě "the two of us", va "the two of you", ja/ji/ji "the two of them" [m./f./n.]) with new synthetic dual forms: midva/midve (literally, "we-two"), vidva/vidve, onadva/onidve/onidve.

 Nominative case of noun volk "wolf", with and without numerals:

 The dual is recognised by many Slovene speakers as one of the most distinctive features of the language and a mark of recognition, and is often mentioned in tourist brochures.

 For verbs, the endings in the present tense are given as -va, -ta, -ta.
 The table below shows a comparison of the conjugation of the verb delati, which means "to do, to make, to work" and belongs to Class IV in the singular, dual, and plural.

 In the imperative, the endings are given as -iva for the first-person dual and -ita for the second-person dual.
 The table below shows the imperative forms for the verb hoditi ("to walk") in the first and second persons of the imperative (the imperative does not exist for first-person singular).